pkourdis/gateplugin-SUTime/README.md

 Download, unzip the file and place the folder inside the $GATE_HOME/plugins directory.

 ## Usage

+The following runtime parameters are available:

+`inputASName`: No usage (future releases).

+`outputASName`: Name of the annotation set to write the TIMEX3 annotations.

-`referenceDate`: a date set by user as reference for normalizing temporal expressions.
+`referenceDate`: A date set by the user as reference for normalizing temporal expressions.
 Permissible values are:

 | Value  | Description |
 | -----  | ----------- |